Intro to Databases and ORMs

 .
 Now whatid

 do you see for the Task object?
 Do you see it stored in the Tasks table in Postico?
+If not try to refresh your table.
 What is the difference betweennew

 andcreate